Six's thermometer: Description

-Six's Maximum and Minimum thermometer consists of a U-shaped glass tube with two separate temperature scales set along each arm of the U. One of these is for recording the maximum temperature encountered and the other for the minimum temperature (or low pressure alcohol vapour).
+Six's maximum and minimum thermometer consists of a U-shaped glass tube with two separate temperature scales set along each arm of the U. One of these is for recording the maximum temperature encountered and the other for the minimum temperature.

 Detail of the thermometer bulbs of the maximum-minimum thermometer shown above.
 The left-hand (minimum arm) bulb is full of alcohol.
 This bulb measures the temperature by the expansion and contraction of the liquid.
 The right-hand (maximum arm) bulb contains alcohol and a bubble of low-pressure gas or alcohol vapor.
 This bulb accommodates the expansion in the other bulb and allows the train of alcohol and mercury to move in the U-shaped tube as the temperature changes.

-In the bend of the U is a section of mercury, a metal that is liquid at ambient temperatures.
-This is pushed around by the thermal expansion and contraction of the alcohol in the first bulb as it responds to the external temperature.
+In the bend of the U is a section of mercury, a metal that is liquid between −38.83 °C and 356.73 °C, which is pushed or pulled around the U by the thermal expansion and contraction of the alcohol in the first bulb as it responds to the external temperature.
 The vacuum in the other bulb allows free movement of the alcohol and mercury.
-It is the alcohol that measures the temperature; the mercury indicates the temperature reading on both scales.
-This is unlike a normal mercury thermometer, in which the expansion and contraction of mercury itself indicate temperature.
+It is the contraction/expansion of alcohol that measures the minimum temperature, and the contraction/expansion of both alcohol and mercury that measures the maximum temperature.
+The top of the mercury indicates the temperature reading on both scales.
+This is unlike a normal mercury thermometer, in which the expansion and contraction of mercury alone indicate temperature.

 Marker showing the maximum temperature.
 Mercury has retreated to about 26.5°C as the temperature has dropped below its maximum of about 28.3°C.

 The thermometer shows a reading at the top of the mercury section on both the maximum and minimum scales; this shows the current temperature and should be the same on both scales.
 If the two readings are not the same, then the instrument scales are not correctly positioned or the instrument is damaged.

 The maximum and minimum readings are recorded by two small steel markers which are sprung into the capillary tube so that they can slide, but only if a force is applied to them, either by being pushed by the mercury or under the influence of an external magnet.